Hearing the Changes

 Root Voicings

 If the song is simple, then start checking to see if the chord is a major, minor, 7th or power 5 chords.
 Maybe a sus4, sus2 or add 2, add 9 chords.
-At the heart of the overwhelming majority of chords are the basic traditional triads, the major, minor, dim, and augmented triads that form the foundation of ALL chords built in thirds.
+At the heart of the overwhelming majority of chords are the basic traditional triads, the major, minor, diminished, and augmented triads that form the foundation of ALL chords traditionally built in thirds.

 If it is a more sophisticated rich harmony, a.k.a. chords.
 Then try 4-part chords maj7, m7, 7, dim7, aug7, etc…